Itera/api-testing-2022/README.md

     session_id = secrets.token_urlsafe(TOKEN_SIZE)

-### 7. Add session id as requirement in the header to cart enpoints to "secure" them
+### 7. Add session id as requirement in the header to cart endpoints to "secure" them
 Check if session_id exists in the header:

     session_id = request.headers.get('Session-Id')